minprog/uva-prog-ai/20 Problem sets/30 Breakout/10 Breakout!.md

 At one level, creating the ball is easy, given that it's just a filled `GOval`.
 The interesting part lies in getting it to move and bounce appropriately.
 You are now past the "setup" phase and into the "play" phase of the game.
-To start, create a ball and put it in the center of the window.
+To start, create a ball and put it just above the center of your paddle.
 As you do so, keep in mind that the coordinates of the `GOval` do not specify the location of the center of the ball but rather its upper left corner.
 The math is not any more difficult, but may be bit less intuitive.

+Remember the difference between the radius of a circle and the diameter of a circle!
+Set the width and the height of the ball accordingly.

 The program needs to keep track of the velocity of the ball, which consists of two separate components, which you will presumably declare as instance variables